chrissunny94/chrissunny94.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Who am I , this is the question that has troubled many in the past and still continues to trouble many!
+subtitle: Why you'd want to go on a date with me
 ---

-Strictly speaking from a philosophical standpoint ,
+My name is Inigo Montoya.
+I have the following qualities:

-- I am a human being
+- I rock a great mustache
-- I am an spiritual being

-Chris is the name i have been given for the avatar i have been give .
+- I'm extremely loyal to my family

 What else do you need?